SynaLinks/.github/profile/README.md

 As part of this mission, we are currently developing several free and open-source products:

-- **[SymboLinks](https://github.com/SynaLinks/SymboLinks)**: A hybrid vector and graph database for AGI systems built on Redis, an open-source and local database, allowing businesses to retain control over their sensitive data.
+- **[SymboLinks](https://github.com/SynaLinks/SymboLinks)**: A hybrid vector and graph database for AGI systems built on Redis, an open-source and local database, allowing AGI systems to navigate and work within their memory in a unix-like fashion.

 - **[HybridAGI](https://github.com/SynaLinks/HybridAGI)**: A programmable neuro-symbolic AGI system, that can operate safely, available under a free and open-source license.